Mathematical Modeling and Evolution: The Guiding Prong for Shaping Avian Eggs

 Introduction

 The avian is predominantly perceived as a static structure.
 In reality, the avian egg is influenced by many internal factors, such as gaseous exchanges and the development of the embryo, as well as external factors such as the nesting and the impacts of the human industry on shell thinness as detailed in “Mechanical and Material Design Principles of the Avian Eggshell” (Le Goff et al., 2020).
 Beyond this, egg shape proves important for distributing impact forces and stress, stabilizing the egg and limiting travel, as well as creating a proper climate for incubation inside the egg both by gas regulation, water and heat exchange.
 Important measurements, such as length and breadth of the egg, can be used to derive various equations that can accurately model egg shape, thus providing a link between the egg’s architecture and its functions.
 Being able to understand how factors such as flight efficiency and egg roll capacity can influence the shape of the egg will then broaden our understanding of why eggs acquire specific egg shapes.
-Finally, analysis of avian species dating as far back as 250 million years ago, to the Mesozoic Era, will provide a variety of case in point studies that indicate a relationship between egg function and shape.
+Finally, of avian species dating as far back as 250 million years ago, to the Mesozoic Era, will provide a variety of case in point studies that indicate a relationship between egg function and shape.
 Ultimately, these discussions provide the basis explanation for the immense variation in egg physiologies observed across species in the class Aves and outline methods as well as functions of object shaping that we may adapt into engineering practices.

 Function